linuxserver/docker-beets/README.md

 ```
 docker create \
 --name=beets \
+-v <path to config>:/config \
+-v <path to music>:/music \
--v <path to data>:/config \
+-v <path to non-processed music>:/downloads \
 -e PGID=<gid> -e PUID=<uid>  \
--p 1234:1234 \
+-p 8337:8337 \
 linuxserver/beets
 ```

 ## Parameters

 `The parameters are split into two halves, separated by a colon, the left hand side representing the host and the right the container side.
 For example with a port -p external:internal - what this shows is the port mapping from internal to external of the container.
 So -p 8080:80 would expose port 80 from inside the container to be accessible from the host's IP on port 8080 http://192.168.x.x:8080 would show you what's running INSIDE the container on port 80.`